Skip to content

 Name and Appearance identity, portrait, layered SVG presentation no mechanical advantage

-Race visual identity, passive trait, cultural hooks no hard class lock or dominant combat multiplier
+Lineage human-like family identity, passive trait, cultural hooks no hard class lock or dominant combat multiplier

 Archetype starting affinity package, role suggestion, starter loadout bias no permanent class path